Aishwarya-kk/delta-demo/README.md

 # delta-demo
-this is demo class per git and github
+this is demo class per git and github.